GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

   - dero
   - derekherman
 description: |
   Building a PWA with offline streaming has its challenges.
-In this article we will learn about the APIs and techniques used to provide users with a delightful offline media experience.
+In this article you will learn about the APIs and techniques that provide users with a delightful offline media experience.
 date: 2021-04-30
 updated: 2021-04-30